diqube/diqube/docs/OperatingCluster.md

 1. `table` denotes the name of the table the data file is part of.
 2. `file` points to the file on the local HDD from which the data should be loaded.
 3. `type` is the data type the data is available in.
-Currently there is `csv` and `json`, you should prefer `json` though.
+Currently there is `csv`, `json` and `diqube`, you should prefer `diqube`, but `json` is also somewhat fine (see below for a description of `diqube`).
 4. `defaultColumnType` is the column type that should be used as fallback.
 For `json` there is an automatic data type identification being executed currently, so you might choose any of the core column types here basically with effectively no effect: `string`, `double` or `long`.
+This value is ignroed for `diqube`.
 This will be re-worked in the future (see e.g. #15 and #16).
 5. `firstRowId` is the rowId of the first row of data that is available in the file.

 The last property is probably the most interesting for now: `firstRowId`.
 As stated before, the data of the whole table needs to be split before the data can be loaded by diqube.
 Nevertheless, *row ids* need to be maintained: Each *table shard* contains the data of a consecutive set of rows, starting from `firstRowId`.
 Therefore, the value needs to be different for each diqube server that loads a part of the table.